PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 Because of this, the Seal Stone will fundamentally never awaken if the Adversary was only determined to die, no matter how good their intentions, because the world cares about them so deeply that that they refuse to allow the Adversary to give up on themselves, just like how the Adversary never gave up on them.
 It’s a level of pure symbiosis capable of channeling divinity itself, answering the artificial machinations of a god with a human instinct to survive, which is just a fancy way of saving that the Power of Friendship™ always saves the day.)

-(A/N: The divine blade is identical in appearance to the ones held by the Goddess Statues, with the exception that it was created magically and glows silvery-blue.
-This blade is also where the name “spear of god” comes from, which got bizarrely localized as the Godsphere in GMS.
+(A/N: The divine blade is where the name “spear of god” comes from, which got bizarrely localized as the Godsphere in GMS.
 The name “spear of god” is probably intended to be stylized, as the blade that we summon is a sword, not a spear.
-Personally, I like to interpret this to mean that the canonical Adversary is supposed to be a Hero, as the iconography of a one-handed sword is associated with that class in the game.
+It’s basically all but confirmed that the canon Adversary is meant to be Hero, as the default Explorer who appears with other classes in this storyline is Hero, and the attack that the Adversary uses when charging up the divine blade is literally just an augmented version of Hero’s Worldreaver skill.

 (A/N: Shade gets some exclusive dialogue here as he scatters into Erda.
 He thinks to himself that this is really the end for him, and as he disappears, he breaths a sign of relief that he’ll finally be with Freud again.